1985: The Year of the Spy

 The American media referred to 1985 as the Year of the Spy because law enforcement arrested many foreign spies operating on American soil.
 However, the preceding year, 1984, actually had more arrests for espionage in the United States.

-The eight major agents who became infamous in 1985 for espionage against the United States were John Anthony Walker, Richard Kelly Smyth, Sharon W. Scranage, Larry Wu-Tai Chin, Jonathan Jay Pollard, Ronald William Pelton, Randy Miles Jeffries, and Edward Lee Howard.
+The eight major agents who became infamous in 1985 for espionage against the United States were John Anthony Walker, Richard Kelly Smyth, Sharon Scranage, Larry Wu-Tai Chin, Jonathan Pollard, Ronald Pelton, Randy Miles Jeffries, and Edward Lee Howard.

 Political climate

 All were charged with spying for Communist nations with the exception of Jonathan Pollard and Sharon Scarange.
 Their arrests in 1985 heightened tensions between the United States and the Soviet Union at a crucial point in the Cold War; Mikhail Gorbachev rose to power as Soviet general secretary in the same year.

 These high-publicity cases added to the American public's suspicion of the Soviets at a time when the Soviet Union was transitioning into new leadership and reforms under Gorbachev.
-Even Gorbachev's meeting with President Ronald Reagan at the November Geneva Summit did little to reduce uncertainty as to the future of U.S.-Soviet relations.
+Even Gorbachev's meeting with President Ronald Reagan at the November Geneva Summit did little to reduce uncertainty as to the future of U.S.–Soviet relations.

 The arrest of so many foreign spies working within the United States Intelligence Community sparked two demands among the American public: more internal government security and protection against infiltration, and more and better public access to government information.